saurabhtambat/ml-salary-predictor/README.md

 - Years of Experience: The number of years the user has been working as a software developer.

 The model is built using XGBoost, a powerful and popular algorithm for structured data.
-The interface off web app is built using Streamlit, which makes it highly interactive and easy to use. link:- https://developer-salary-predictor.onrender.com
+The interface of web app is built using Streamlit, which makes it highly interactive and easy to use. link:- https://developer-salary-predictor.onrender.com

 #Technologies and Libraries Used: